Welcome to the Wonston Parish Council Website

 The lowest rung on the local government ladder is the voluntary Parish Council which strives to represent the views of the community to the higher authorities at District and County level, and even on occasion to Central Government level along with other like minded parishes.
 Particularly in the planning field, the Council tries to ensure that planned new housing and conversion work maintains the traditional values which village communities cherish.
 The Council also actively encourages the various public authorities to do their jobs in maintaining and repairing roads, drainage, communication and the like.
 In fact, the Council takes an interest in almost every facet of village life.

-The Chairman of the Wonston Parish Council is Iain Henderson.
-The other Councillors are, John Holt, Lorna Close-Brooks, Duncan Traill, Lucy Dowson & Tessa Barrett.
+The Vice Chairman of the Wonston Parish Council is John Holt.
+The other Councillors are Lorna Close-Brooks, Duncan Traill, Lucy Dowson, Chris Whitehouse & Andrew Wheeler.
 The Council normally meets on the first Wednesday of each month (except August) in the Victoria Hall, Sutton Scotney, starting at 7.30pm.
 Parishioners are most welcome to attend these meetings, and are especially encouraged to attend the Annual Parish Meeting.

 The Council is determined that its activities on behalf of the